- NURS FPX 8045 Assessment 7 Conceptualizing a Potential Project

 So that the message being conveyed is easily understood and also courteous regarding the implementation team and their demands in the hospital, it has to be created with them specifically in mind.
 To overcome such chances of complications, there is a need to have daily interdisciplinary team meetings, formation of focus group teams, and open communication channels.

-Explaining, advising and interviewing might be helpful when including patients and their families in data collection through surveys and/ or structured interviews; while, providing briefings and/ or reports would assure the managers that they have the support and the necessary resources.
+Explaining, advising and interviewing might be helpful when including patients and their families in data collection through surveys and/ or structured interviews; while providing briefings and/ or reports would assure the managers that they have the support and the necessary resources.

 Reflecting on Feedback and Writing Improvement

-Feedback is an crucial aspect in people’s growth in their careers hence the need for a person to accept and use feedback.
+Feedback is a crucial aspect in people’s growth in their careers hence the need for a person to accept and use feedback.
 Based on the analysis of the findings, the student has been trying to advance in writing and is gradually narrowing the gap with the writing quality indicators provided by the Writing Feedback Tool (Tian & Zhou, 2020).

-Structure, clarity, and evidence should be considered as critical factors of the academic writing; the present student has enhanced these factors with the help of criticism.
+Structure, clarity, and evidence should be considered as critical factors of academic writing; the present student has enhanced these factors with the help of criticism.
 The student intends to initiate the process of seeking criticism from teachers, supervisors, and coworkers actively in the future as it is a crucial step in the process of learning.

 Conclusion